sburrel/AIDL2019_PROJECT_SBD/Readme.md

 For the second architecture, the [Cosine Embedding Loss](https://pytorch.org/docs/stable/nn.html#cosineembeddingloss) has been used.
 It's a cosine margin based loss that learns to discriminate face features in terms of angular similarity of the feature vectors.

 ### Results Obtained
-The first experiments are pWe start studying the influence of data augmentation and the use or not of the pretrained weights at the convolutional network for Architecture 1 and Binary Cross Entropy Loss (see results bellow).
+The first experiments are performed in order to study the influence of data augmentation and the use or not of the pretrained weights at the convolutional network for Architecture 1 and Binary Cross Entropy Loss (see results bellow).

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy | Best Epoch |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|